-\paragraph{Part 1: Tutorial} Subjects familiarize themselves with the task by completing three tasks correctly which consist of decoding a sequence of twelve letters into numbers, as seen in Figure \ref{fig:task}.
+\paragraph{Part 1 Tutorial} The study starts with a tutorial phase where participants begin by familiarizing themselves with the real-effort task through practice trials, continuing until they correctly complete three tasks.
+Each task involves decoding a sequence of twelve letters into their corresponding numerical values, as illustrated in Figure \ref{fig:task}.

-Every sequence is a new table showing a mapping of ten randomly chosen letters to the numbers between 0 and 9.
-After every attempt we generate a new table, independently of whether the answer was correct or not.
-This makes it harder for subjects to learn the task than more commonly used encryption or typing tasks \citep[e.g.][]{erkal2011relative,de2017bonus, de2018your}.
-This should increase the convexity of costs, which is our primary channel for satisfying our identifiability assumptions.
+For each sequence, participants receive a newly generated table that randomly assigns ten letters to the digits 0 through 9.
+This mapping is re-created after each attempt, regardless of whether the previous response was correct.
+By continuously changing letter-to-number assignments, we introduce a greater learning challenge compared to conventional encryption or typing tasks \citep[e.g.,][]{erkal2011relative, de2017bonus, de2018your}.
+This design increases the convexity of the effort costs, a key mechanism for satisfying our identifiability assumptions.

-\paragraph{Part 2: Elicit Tediousness} We elicit participants' perceived tediousness of the task on a scale from 1 (``not tedious at all'') to 10 (``extremely tedious''), providing us a control common to all treatments.
+\paragraph{Part 2: Elicit Tediousness} After completing the tutorial, participants rate the perceived tediousness of the task on a scale from 1 ("not tedious at all") to 10 ("extremely tedious").
+This provides a control variable that is consistent across all treatment conditions.

-\paragraph{Part 3: Elicit Reservation Wages by Treatment} We elicit participants' reservation wage for a high-work option that requires 15 more tasks than the low-work option, depending on treatments.
-The four treatments (described below) vary participants' endowment of tasks and money and how this endowment is presented.
-There are two scenarios with Scenario 1 always presented before Scenario 2.
-We elicit one reservation wage for each scenario through an incentivized price list task, where participants choose to accept or reject the extra work for a list of extra reservation wages between $\$0.25$ and $\$4.00$ in $\$0.25$ increments.
-The extra wages are in addition to the $\$4.00$ participants receive for the alternative workload. \footnote{Details about the individual choices for each treatment can be found in Appendix \ref{appendix:instructions}.} We remind subjects that a single binding choice from one of the two scenarios will be chosen at random.
+\paragraph{Part 3: Elicit Reservation Wages} We elicit participants' reservation wage for a high-work option that requires completing 15 additional tasks compared to the low-work option, with the specific conditions varying by treatment.
+The four treatments (detailed below) differ in how participants’ initial endowment of tasks and money is structured and presented.

+Participants make decisions in two sequential choice scenarios, Scenario 1 and Scenario 2.
+In each scenario, we elicit a reservation wage using an incentivized price list, where participants decide whether to accept or reject the additional workload for a series of incremental \emph{extra} wages ranging from \$0.25 to \$4.00 in increments of \$0.25.
+These extra wages are offered on top of the \$4.00 baseline payment for the alternative workload.\footnote{Details on individual choices for each treatment are provided in Appendix \ref{appendix:instructions}.}

+The framing of payments varies by treatment (see description of Main Treatments).
+Participants are informed that one binding decision from either scenario will be randomly selected and implemented.